radeshsai/smart-traffic-management-system-main/README.md

 > size** before detection.
 Mixing very different resolutions (e.g. 480p and 4K)
 > is supported, but expect the higher-resolution feeds to cost more CPU time
 > per frame.

+> 📦 If you're moving this project to a new machine (not cloning fresh), copy
+> your `data/input/*.mp4` files over manually — they won't come from GitHub
+> since they were deliberately never committed.

 ---